 At the beginning of this month I posted a spreadsheet that gave the math formulas for Excel functions that have even periodic cash flows called Annuity – Excel Functions and Math.
 This is a reminder that if you need the math equivalent formulas for Excel functions with only two cash flows (starting and ending values), […]

 A reader asked for a simple amortization schedule that could handle both interest only and a balloon payment.
 You can find it here: “SimpleA“.

 Additional update to formula: MBS Math Formula.
 Servicing, CPR, Payment Delay, Default Rate & Loss Severity http://pistulka.com/Other/?p=2384 This post will probably not interest the average reader, but I have been so fascinated by this 40 some year old formula that I stuck away and have recently rediscovered.
 The formula fits in one Excel cell, calculates the […]

 In August of 2014 I wrote a post called “Even Cash Flow Calculator” and published a spreadsheet along with it called “EvenMultCashFlows“.
 Read “Even Cash Flow Calculator” for more about the spreadsheet.
 I made some improvements to the spreadsheet, including the math equivalent for each Excel function I used, except IRR() which requires an iteration.
 The math […]

-A newer version of this post and spreadsheet is available here: Defeasance 3.0 A reader was asking about my original post on defeasance where I used the Treasury strip yields to discount a stream of loan payments to provide an estimate of the prepayment penalty on a loan that has a defeasance clause that requires the […]
+Important This post and spreadsheet has been updated.
+Please click this link to Defeasance 4.0 A reader was asking about my original post on defeasance where I used the Treasury strip yields to discount a stream of loan payments to provide an estimate of the prepayment penalty on a loan that has a defeasance clause […]